 We have significant amounts of debt.
-The principal amount of our debt as of March 31, 2018 was \$69.8 billion, consisting of \$10.2 billion of credit facility debt, \$40.7 billion of investment grade senior secured notes and \$18.9 billion of high-yield senior unsecured notes.
+The principal amount of our debt as of June 30, 2018 was \$71.1 billion, consisting of \$9.1 billion of credit facility debt, \$43.1 billion of investment grade senior secured notes and \$18.9 billion of high-yield senior unsecured notes.
 Our business requires significant cash to fund principal and interest payments on our debt.

 Our projected cash needs and projected sources of liquidity depend upon, among other things, our actual results, and the timing and amount of our expenditures.
 As we launch our new mobile services, we expect an initial funding period to grow a new product as well as negative working capital impacts from the timing of device-related cash flows when we provide the handset or tablet to customers pursuant to equipment installment plans.
-We had negative free cash flow of \$112 million for the three months ended March 31, 2018 and free cash flow of \$959 million for the three months ended March 31, 2018 and free cash flow of \$959 million for the three months ended March 31, 2017.
-The decrease in free cash flow is primarily due to an unfavorable change in working capital.
-As of March 31, 2018, the amount available under our credit facilities was approximately \$2.8 billion and cash on hand was approximately \$291 million.
+Free cash flow was \$788 million and \$676 million for the three and six months ended June 30, 2018, respectively, and \$1.2 billion and \$2.1 billion for the three and six months ended June 30, 2017, respectively.
+The decrease in free cash flow is primarily due to an unfavorable change in working capital as well as an increase in capital expenditures.
+As of June 30, 2018, the amount available under our credit facilities was approximately \$3.9 billion and cash on hand was approximately \$484 million.
 We expect to utilize free cash flow, cash on hand and availability under our credit facilities as well as future refinancing transactions to further extend the maturities of our obligations.
 The timing and terms of any refinancing transactions will be subject to market conditions among other considerations.
 Additionally, we may, from time to time, and depending on market conditions and other factors, use cash on hand and the proceeds from securities offerings or other borrowings to retire our debt through open market purchases, privately negotiated purchases, tender offers or redemption provisions.
 We believe we have sufficient liquidity from cash on hand, free cash flow and Charter Operating's revolving credit facility as well as access to the capital markets to fund our projected cash needs.

 We continue to evaluate the deployment of our cash on hand and anticipated future free cash flow including to invest in our business growth and other strategic opportunities, including mergers and acquisitions as well as distributions to our parent companies for stock repurchases and dividends.
 Charter's target leverage remains at 4 to 4.5 times, and up to 3.5 times at the Charter Operating level.
-Our leverage was 4.5 as of March 31, 2018.
+Our leverage was 4.5 as of June 30, 2018.
 We may increase the total amount of our indebtedness to maintain leverage within Charter's target leverage range.
-During the three months ended March 31, 2018 and 2017, Charter purchased approximately 1.6 million and 2.5 million shares, respectively, of Charter Class A common stock for approximately \$556 million and \$799 million, respectively.
+During the three and six months ended June 30, 2018, Charter purchased approximately 5.7 million and 7.3 million shares, respectively, of Charter Class A common stock for approximately \$1.7 billion and \$2.2 billion, respectively, and during the three and six months ended June 30, 2017, Charter purchased approximately 10.0 million and 12.4 million shares, respectively, of Charter Class A common stock for approximately \$3.3 billion and \$4.1 billion, respectively.